 Pharmaceuticals: These include diagnostics, prescription drugs, vaccines, vitamins, and over-the-counter drugs for human and veterinary applications.
 This subsector also includes biotechnology products.
 Strategic investment in companies, facilities, and research and development is especially important for this subsector.

 Consumer Products: These include soaps, detergents, and cleaners, as well as toiletries and cosmetics.
 While consumer products are an established segment of the industry, technological innovation and product development are important due to short product life cycles.

-Manufacturing Extension Partnership (MEP): MEP helps U.S. firms by providing individually tailored services to help companies improve their productivity, economic competitiveness and technological capabilities.
+Manufacturing Extension Partnership: The Manufacturing Extension Partnership (MEP) helps U.S. firms by providing individually tailored services to help companies improve their productivity, economic competitiveness and technological capabilities.
 The program leverages money and resources in a cooperative effort with the federal government, state and local authorities, and the private sector.
 The MEP generates approximately $30 in new sales for every federal dollar invested.

-Advanced Manufacturing Office (AMO), Department of Energy: Through cost-shared projects, tools, training, and information, the AMO works with a broad spectrum of public-private partners to develop/commercialize technologies and practices that will help U.S. manufacturers succeed in the global marketplace.
+Department of Energy’s Advanced Manufacturing Office: Through cost-shared projects, tools, training, and information, the Advanced Manufacturing Office (AMO) works with a broad spectrum of public-private partners to develop/commercialize technologies and practices that will help U.S. manufacturers succeed in the global marketplace.
 The Innovative Manufacturing Initiative of the AMO focuses on transformational manufacturing processes and materials with the goal of commercialization in five to seven years.
 The U.S. chemicals industry accounted for several of the 13 projects awarded a total of $54 million in June 2012 by the Innovative Manufacturing Initiative.

 Sources: U.S. Census Bureau, 2010; American Chemistry Council, Guide to the Business of Chemistry 2013